Litecoin Reaches Market Cap of $5.03 Billion (LTC)

-Litecoin (LTC) traded down 0.1% against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on February 6th.
-One Litecoin coin can now be bought for $67.76 or 0.00158309 BTC on cryptocurrency exchanges.
-In the last week, Litecoin has traded down 0.3% against the U.S. dollar.
-Litecoin has a market capitalization of $5.03 billion and approximately $199.58 million worth of Litecoin was traded on exchanges in the last day.
+Litecoin (LTC) traded up 0.2% against the U.S. dollar during the 24-hour period ending at 7:00 AM E.T. on February 7th.
+One Litecoin coin can currently be bought for approximately $67.87 or 0.00158099 BTC on major exchanges.
+Over the last seven days, Litecoin has traded down 0.5% against the U.S. dollar.
+Litecoin has a total market capitalization of $5.03 billion and $216.90 million worth of Litecoin was traded on exchanges in the last day.

 - NyanCoin (NYAN) traded down 2.2% against the dollar and now trades at $2.40 or 0.00008809 BTC.